10 Great European Destinations To See Flower Shows

 In recent years, the total number planted has been 30 million!
 This includes over a half-million to form a huge “flower carpet” in Sultanahmet’s Hippodrome (At Meydanı) in front of the Sultanahmet (Blue) Mosque.
 Visit Istanbul in the spring and enjoy bursts of color everywhere you look.

-When to visit: The official dates for the festival are 1 – 30 April.
+When to visit: The official dates for the Istanbul Tulip Festival each year are 1 – 30 April.
 The tulips begin to bloom around the end of March or beginning of April, depending on the weather, and last for several weeks.
+Why not join our Wonders of Turkey premium tour extend an extra night in Istanbul at the end of your journey to admire the flowers to your heart’s content?

 5. RHS Chelsea Flower Show, UK